Anna Airy: Work

 The Chilwell commission was replaced by a request for a painting of work at the Singer factory in Glasgow.
 Airy was also commissioned by the Women's Work Section of the IWM during the war.
-In 1917 she was commissioned by the Canadian War Memorials Fund; and in 1940 by the Ministry of Munitions.
+In 1917, she was commissioned by the Canadian War Memorials Fund, and in 1940 by the Ministry of Munitions.
 Her work was also part of the art competitions at the 1928 Summer Olympics and the 1932 Summer Olympics.

-Airy was married to the artist Geoffrey Buckingham Pocock and for many years the couple lived at Haverstock Hill in Hampstead before moving to Playford near Ipswich.
+Airy was married to the artist Geoffrey Buckingham Pocock and for many years the couple lived at Haverstock Hill in Hampstead before moving to Playford near Ipswich to the house left to her by her father Wilfrid in 1925.
+She worked as a teacher at Ipswich Art School.

 Exhibitions

-Airy's work was exhibited at the Royal Academy in 1905 and in each subsequent year there until 1956, her first one-woman exhibition having been held at the Carfax Gallery in 1908.
-Airy also exhibited at exhibitions at the Paris Salon and in Italy, Canada and in the United States.
+Airy's work was exhibited at the Royal Academy in 1905 and in each subsequent year there until 1956.
+Her first one-woman exhibition having been held at the Carfax Gallery in 1908.
+In 1915, she was describes as "the most accomplished artist of her sex" by an art critic.
+Airy also exhibited at the Paris Salon and in Italy, Canada and in the United States.
 She has been represented in the British Museum; the Victoria and Albert Museum; and the Imperial War Museum.
-Her work also appeared in the Art Gallery of New South Wales, Sydney as well as in Auckland, New Zealand; Vancouver and Ottawa in Canada; and in the Corporation Art Galleries of Liverpool, Leeds, Huddersfield, Birkenhead, Blackpool, Rochdale, Ipswich, Doncaster, Lincoln, Harrogate, Paisley and Newport.
+Her work also appeared in the Art Gallery of New South Wales, Sydney as well as in Auckland, New Zealand; Vancouver and Ottawa in Canada; and in the Corporation Art Galleries of Liverpool, Leeds, Huddersfield, Birkenhead, Blackpool, Rochdale, Ipswich, Doncaster, Lincoln, Harrogate, Paisley and Newport and North Lanarkshire.

 A painting by Airy, The Golden Plum Tree, shown at a 1916 exhibition of works by female artists was acquired by Queen Mary.
 Her etching Forerunners of Fruit (c.1925) is in the collection of the Art Gallery of New South Wales.